 China’s Spectre: Sinophobia, Military Escalation, And Our Relationship

 There is a spectre haunting New Zealand media: China.
 Since the late 2010s, there's been an ever-increasing focus on and bias towards the Chinese government with dredged up allegations of spying, breathless reporting on China's activities in the Pacific, and repeated calls to "turn away from China" from think tank talking heads and war hawks.
-Earlier this year, Stuff released their long-in-gestation “China expose” documentary, an alleged expose of Chinese foreign influence in China, based primarily on speculation and hearsay from members of the expat community, and stern warnings about Chinese “aggression” from then-Defence and Intelligence Minister Andrew Little.
+Earlier this year, Stuff released their long-in-gestation “China expose” documentary, an alleged expose of Chinese foreign influence in New Zealand, based primarily on speculation and hearsay from members of the expat community, and stern warnings about Chinese “aggression” from then-Defence and Intelligence Minister Andrew Little.
 Never mind that the US started leaking intelligence to foreign news outlets in 2019 as part of an anti-China propaganda blitz, though.
 In August last year, the NZSIS published a rare public “threat assessment” report, naming China, Russia and Iran as the top 3 threats to New Zealand security.

 And our state broadcaster isn’t letting up either, as last month, Guyon Espiner gave 30 minutes of his show 30 to an interview with Peter Zeihan, talking the US election, geopolitics and especially China and New Zealand’s relationship.
 Zeihan’s previous resume includes the US State Department, assorted DC think tanks, and time as the vice-president of private intelligence company Stratfor.
 He's now director of the aptly-named Zeihan on Geopolitics, a consulting firm whose clientele includes energy companies, financial institutions, agribusiness, universities, business associations and the US military.
 That’s in between writing airport books and running a YouTube channel.
 He spends a lot of the interview lambasting the Chinese state, arguing the country is on the brink of collapse within 10 years, saying they used "unfair" practices to build up the world's largest industrial base for manufacturing, and New Zealand's attempt to keep relations with both China and the US will be futile.
 He directly compares our foreign policy with China as "very, very similar to what the Germans had towards the Russians” just before the Ukrainian War, and it doesn't serve our "economic, cultural or strategic interests" to be aligned with them.
 His credibility rings a little hollow when you find out he’s been making the same collapse prediction since 2010.
 So disregarding a “China watcher” who serves as a mouthpiece for the US state, what is New Zealand’s relationship to China?
 In reality, it’s one of the longest sustained relationships New Zealand has had with another nation, comparable only to neighbours in the Pacific like Australia, or overlord Britain.
 From the founding of New Zealand to now, our two countries have been linked over those years by consistent contact and connection, one that has only strengthened in recent years.